 2. Embedded Analytics

-Another important trend which, like Augmented Analytics, was not initiated in recent months is Embedded Analytics.
+Embedded analytics are indispensable for achieving profitable growth faster.
 We are talking about technologies and solutions that also aim to democratize access to data and analysis results – not only from the perspective of end users but also from the perspective of other applications.
 Interactive dashboards, giving the end user (not only the management) a lot of freedom to aggregate or filter data, are in their hands an extremely powerful tool.
 They not only support the decisions made by managers, but also optimize processes, identify problems and take appropriate corrective measures in almost real time.
 In addition, they also reduce the workload on analysis teams, which can use the time saved to work on more advanced analysis or continuous improvement of existing platforms.

 3. Data Storytelling